 I hop in the car and tell my wife, “Guess what, I passed!”
 She looks at me quizzically.
 “Passed what?
 Oh, that test you took?
 That’s nice.”

-Update: It’s been nearly three years since I was admitted and sworn in to the U S Tax Bar and now have an active case load, but I’ll never forget that wonderful day with my wife, the dog in the back seat, the mail truck, and the certified letter.
+Update: It’s been four years since I was admitted and sworn in to the U S Tax Bar and now have an active case load, but I’ll never forget that wonderful day with my wife, the dog in the back seat, the mail truck, and the certified letter.

 PS–It was nearly a year later before I appeared in court before a judge.
 I write that one in my blog.